 - the customer experienced unreasonable pressure to take out the policy, which caused material distress

-- there’s evidence that the customer is experiencing significant financial problems as a result of being mis-sold the policy
+- there’s evidence that the customer is facing significant financial problems as a result of being mis-sold the policy

-Businesses and consumer advisers can contact our technical desk on 020 7964 1400 for general information on how the ombudsman might look at a particular complaint, or for guidance on our rules and how we work.
+Businesses and consumer advisers can contact our Business Support Hub on 020 7964 1400 for general information on how the ombudsman might look at a particular complaint, or for guidance on our rules and how we work.

 Read some of the key decisions we’ve issued in this area.